This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 18. Use rechargeable batteries.
 Over time, invest in a full set of rechargeable batteries for all of your gadgets, remotes and smoke detectors in the house.
 Recharging batteries keeps dead ones out of the landfill and saves you money in the long run.
 Buy them on sale and stock up over time.
 These are my favorite rechargeables.

 19. Stop junk mail from coming to your mailbox.
 Junk mail is not just annoying, it uses up tons of trees and gasoline every day.
+Plus all those ads create a major temptation to spend money on things you don’t really need.
 There are lots of services to help you reduce the junk mail.
-Check them out »
+Check them out. »

 20. Use both sides of computer paper.
 Once you print something and no longer need it, flip it over and print again on the other side.